Amid the Trump impeachment circus, Kansas farmers cashed in with new Japan trade deal

 But you probably didn’t hear about that.

-Because that was the morning after Nancy Pelosi announced a preemptive “impeachment investigation” into President Trump — a move that has paralyzed any constructive work on Capitol Hill, and will ultimately end in nothing being done.
+Because that was the morning after House Speaker Nancy Pelosi announced a preemptive “impeachment investigation” into President Donald Trump — a move that has paralyzed any constructive work on Capitol Hill, and will ultimately end in nothing being done.

 Perhaps there is no better microcosm of exactly what is wrong in D.C. than Wednesday.
 Administration officials made significant, historic trade progress for our farmers, ranchers, ethanol producers and more.
 And as this agreement was being signed and our national security officials met with allies and heard from our enemies, the national media and self-proclaimed socialists in Congress couldn’t be bothered to care.